Advertiser disclosure

 Robo-advisors work by asking a few simple questions to determine your investing goals and degree of risk tolerance followed by investing your money in a highly-diversified, low-cost portfolio of index funds, mutual funds, and/or bond funds.
 Robo-advisors then use algorithms to continually rebalance your portfolio and optimize it for taxes, especially on higher balance accounts.

 If there’s any downside to robo-advisors, it’s cost.
 Robo-advisors charge an annual fee equal to a small percentage of your balance.
 The industry average is about 0.25%.
 So, if you invest $10,000, you’ll pay $25 a year.
-That’s not a lot of money, but it begins to add up if you amass hundreds of thousands of dollars.
-Fixed fees can also be a detriment, on the other hand, if you hold a lower investment balance.
+You can avoid paying this by using a brokerage account to build your own portfolio, which is what we dive into next.
+For the vast majority of beginning investors, however, that’s a lot of additional work, so a robo-advisor fees may seem cheap to avoid the responsibility.

 5. Start investing in the stock market with little money